tweag/cooked-validators/cooked-validators/README.md

 part of that with `cooked-validators`, in a very similar fashion to how we would do it in the `Contract` monad.

-TODO: Finish this quick example once PR #55 goes in
+TODO: Finish this quick example section once PR #55 goes in

 ## Using `cooked-validators`